-Table 15 depicts the need for behavioral health providers, with more than 358,405 residents living in areas with professional shortages.
+Table 17 depicts the need for behavioral health providers, with more than 358,405 residents living in areas with professional shortages.
 Community input also noted that the limited capacity to serve under- and uninsured behavioral health patients often leads to longer wait times for residents seeking services, increased ED use and higher rates of injury.
+This data remains unchanged from the 2018 report.

-Table 16 shows low provider rates in Clayton County when compared to Fulton and DeKalb counties.
+Table 18 shows low provider rates in Clayton County when compared to Fulton and DeKalb counties.
 However, there is no measure of the rate of behavioral health providers that offer care to uninsured patients.
 It also shows there is a much higher rate of ED use in Fulton County when compared to all other counties in the service area and the state, which may point to barriers to accessing treatment in more appropriate settings.
-Note that WellStar AMC/AMC South Hospital offers uninsured care, including behavioral healthcare, to uninsured residents in Fulton and DeKalb counties but is located in Fulton County.
-Input from community residents related to behavioral health suggested that residents may resist seeking care due to stigma, lack of insurance, unaffordable cost of care, and providers being located too far away from home.
+Note that WellStar AMC and WellStar AMC South both offer uninsured care, including behavioral healthcare, to uninsured residents in Fulton and DeKalb counties but is located in Fulton County.
+Input from community residents related to behavioral health suggested that residents may resist seeking care due to stigma, lack of insurance, unaffordable cost of care and providers being located too far away from home.

-Table 15 Selected Characteristics Health Professional Shortage Areas by County (2016) [†] South Central Fulton Fulton County Correctional Facilities DeKalb County Clayton County Number of People in Mental Health HPSA 64,687 19,278 274,440 ND Number of Mental Health FTE Needed 0.10 9.64 14.41 ND
+Table 17 Selected Characteristics of Health Professional Shortage Areas by County (2016) $^{\dagger}$ Region Designated South Central Fulton County Correctional Cobb County- Cherokee Central Marietta County Number of People in Mental Health HPSA 64,687 19,278 0.00 ND Number of Mental Health FTE Needed 0.10 9.64 1.00 ND